Occupational therapy: Moral treatment and graded activity

 In late 18th-century Europe, doctors such as Philippe Pinel and Johann Christian Reil reformed the mental asylum system.
 Their institutions used rigorous work and leisure activities.
 This became part of what was known as moral treatment.
 Although it was thriving in Europe, interest in the reform movement fluctuated in the United States throughout the 19th century.

 In the late 19th and early 20th centuries, the establishment of public health measures to control infectious diseases included the building of fever hospitals.
 Patients with tuberculosis were recommended to have a regime of prolonged bed rest followed by a gradual increase in exercise.

 This was a time in which the rising incidence of disability related to industrial accidents, tuberculosis, and mental illness brought about an increasing social awareness of the issues involved.

 The Arts and Crafts movement that took place between 1860 and 1910 also impacted occupational therapy.
 The movement emerged against the monotony and lost autonomy of factory work in the developed world.
 Arts and crafts were used to promote learning through doing, provided a creative outlet, and served as a way to avoid boredom during long hospital stays.

-From the late 1870's, Scottish tuberculosis doctor Robert William Philip prescribed graded activity from complete rest through to gentle exercise and eventually to activities such as digging, sawing, carpentry and window cleaning.
+From the late 1870s, Scottish tuberculosis doctor Robert William Philip prescribed graded activity from complete rest through to gentle exercise and eventually to activities such as digging, sawing, carpentry and window cleaning.
 During this period a farm colony near Edinburgh and a village settlement near Papworth in England were established, both of which aimed to employ people in appropriate long-term work prior to their return to open employment.